 Wound Care Program at St. Joseph’s Health Centre

 St. Joseph’s collaborates with dermatologists and specialized nurses to care for acute and chronic wounds.
+Like many hospital-based services, its model reflects a more centralized approach, with more limited integration of remote monitoring and regional digital coordination compared to newer collaborative frameworks.

 Key Tools and Practices: